cwhenderson20/aws-mocks/README.md

 This module is intended to be a drop-in replacement for the node.js aws-sdk for use in local environments when it's not ideal to hit true AWS endpoints.
 This is not a mocking service for unit testing as it brings in outside dependencies such as mongodb and the file system (for a unit testing, look to [this module](https://github.com/antonosmond/mock-aws)); it could, however, be used for integration and functional testing.

+**Please note:** As explained below, this module currently only mocks SQS, and not even completely.
+If you are looking to mock a different AWS service, I'd love your help getting started!

 ## Installation

 ```bash